stefanpenner/ember-improved-cp/README.md

 Today, we can easily mark any computed property as `readOnly`, but wouldn't it be nicer if it was the default?

-Your in luck, simply import your computer properties and computed macros from the `ember-improved-cp/read-only` module, and you live in a readOnly by default world.
+Your in luck, simply import your computed properties and computed macros from the `ember-improved-cp/read-only` module, and you live in a readOnly by default world.

 ```js